A Chatbot Architecture for Growing and Managing your AI Bots

 Multi-Bot Approach: Breaking Conversation Bots Up By Skills

-In the realm of Conversational AI or chatbot solutions, we propose a multi-bot architecture or multi-bot orchestration approach that addresses the two scaling issues mentioned at the beginning of this blog.
+In the realm of Conversational AI and chatbots, we propose a multi chatbot AI architecture or multi-bot orchestration approach that addresses the two scaling issues mentioned at the beginning of this blog.
 Indeed, even for new adopters of chatbot solutions, starting with a multi-bot mindset and architecting for this has many benefits.
 It sets the organization up to better manage complexity as implementations advance and grow.

 The concept behind this approach is to consider all the use cases for AI bots that help a customer and allow the individual teams with the appropriate skills to build their solutions.
 Even though digital assistants are often associated with customer service use cases, there are a plethora of other areas where the technology can be applied successfully.